screwdriver-cd/guide/docs/user-guide/metadata.md

 Example repo: <https://github.com/screwdriver-cd-test/workflow-metadata-example>

-Notes:
-- If `foo` is not set and you try to `meta get foo`, it will return a string with value `null` by default.
+_Note_: If `foo` is not set and you try to `meta get foo`, it will return a string with value `null` by default.

+### Restart case

+The metadata from the parent event will be accessible for use in the restarted build as well as in any downstream builds.

+Example: `build1` -> `build2` -> `build3` are builds in event1.

+Upon completion of `build3`, the metadata from `build1`, `build2`, and `build3` becomes available in `event1`.
+In other words, the metadata from each completed build is merged into the event in which the build is currently running.

+When `build1` is restarted, it will have access to metadata from `event1`.
+This metadata from `build1` will then be accessible to downstream builds, allowing `build2` and `build3` to also receive the metadata from `event1`.

+#### Caveat

+If a build is restarted from a parent event containing only one build that has never been run (e.g., a virtual job or frozen build), the restarted build will not inherit any metadata because the parent event’s metadata is empty.

 ### External pipeline

 Screwdriver build can also access metadata from an external triggering job by adding the `--external` flag followed by the triggering job.

 Example: `sd@123:publish` -> `build1`.
 Then inside `build1`:

 ```
 $ meta get example --external sd@123:publish
 {"coverage":99.95}
 ```

 Notes:

 - `meta set` is not allowed for external builds.
 - If the `--external` pipeline job did not trigger the build, then `meta` from the last successful build for the external job will be fetched.